 Finding the Position of a Specific Character Using find() and rfind()

-How would you find which position the character "a"
+How can you find the position of the character "a"

 ?